 The different types of proliferative lesions that help define what is skin cancer

-Different types of proliferative lesions or abnormal growths of the different skin cells exist.
+Different types of proliferative lesions or abnormal growths of the different cancer of the skin exist.
 These lesions can have a benign or malignant behavior, but some benign lesions have the potential to become malignant and are known as premalignant.
 Most of these concerning lesions, malignant or premalignant, are mainly associated with exposure to ultraviolet radiation, mainly from the sun.

 Benign skin lesions are commonly classified as pigmented or not pigmented, depending if they have excess melanin (dark color) or normal skin color.